rclone/rclone/docs/content/commands/rclone_serve_webdav.md

       --disable-dir-list                       Disable HTML directory list on GET request for a directory --etag-hash string                       Which hash to use for the ETag, or auto or blank for off --file-perms FileMode                    File permissions (default 0666)
-      --gid uint32                             Override the gid field set by the filesystem. (default 1000) -h, --help                                   help for webdav
+      --gid uint32                             Override the gid field set by the filesystem.
+Not supported on Windows. (default 1000)
+  -h, --help                                   help for webdav
       --htpasswd string                        htpasswd file - if not provided no authentication is done --key string                             SSL PEM Private key